 1. You use EDM-pop dance worship music written and recorded for a youth-oriented market for your intergenerational congregation.

 If we don’t have inspiration from our younger sounds, we end up isolating ourselves.
-However, if your church’s average attendee is 45-plus and you target 17 in your worship music, you are probably creating a group of worshippers who try very hard to connect to what they are asked to sing, but most likely don’t.
+However, if your church’s average attendee is 45-plus and you target 17 in your worship services, you are probably creating a group of worshippers who try very hard to connect to what they are asked to sing, but most likely don’t.
 That can feel rather fake!
 In some settings, anything with a beat is called for!
 But, I have seen many services where the stretch to be musically “relevant” makes too many feel left behind.
 Where do you draw the line?
 If it is a copied method, style or system from a successful church, it may not be who you are.
 What makes it fake is pretending that it is you when in fact you are simply cutting and pasting what someone else did.

 2. Your all-paid worship team looks nothing like the people they lead!